cthoyt/cthoyt.github.io/_posts/2022/2022-02-12-wikidata-publications.md

    ![](/img/wikidata-publications/select.png)

-5. Scroll down past all the check boxes to the section labeled _Potential Author Items_.
+5. Scroll down past all the checkboxes to the section labeled _Potential Author Items_.
 Select the radio box corresponding to your Wikidata entry (1), then click _Link Selected Works to Author_ (2).

    ![](/img/wikidata-publications/finish.png)

-6. A new window will appear so you can track the status of the job, but you can close it and it will finish in the background.
+6. A new window will appear so you can track the status of the job, but you can close it, and it will finish in the background.
 Give a few minutes, then your profile on Scholia will be updated.